How to speed up your WordPress site (27 easy ways that actually work)

 • Compressing images before uploading

-• Converting to next-gen formats like WebP
+• Converting them to next-gen formats like WebP

 • Using a plugin like WP-Optimize to automate the process